gotthardp/lorawan-server/doc/Infrastructure.md

 "TX Data rate table".
 Not all channels (frequencies) are allowed to use all data rates, for example in EU868 the default channels use SF12/125 to SF7/125 only.
 The SF7/250 is allowed for the 867.3 MHz channel only and FSK for 867.7 MHz only.

+The device-specific ADR parameters can be set in the [Device Profile](Devices.md) ADR settings.

 ### Channels